 Niteco also attended the event at the Sheraton Grand Mirage, Gold Coast, with Paul Tannock, Head of ANZ and Emerging Markets at Niteco, taking the stage for a much-lauded session on Electrolux’s digital transformation.

-Nicola, Shraddha and Paul at iMedia Summit.
+Nicola, Shraddha, and Paul at iMedia Summit.
 Photo courtesy of Nicola Ayan, LinkedIn

-Paul was joined by Nicola Ayan, Optimizely Director of Technology and Growth APJ, and Shraddha Karapurkar, IT Senior Lead, Sales & OS COE APAC & MEA at Electrolux, and the team shared their experience of how Electrolux continues to adapt in an ever-changing digital landscape following the pandemic.
+Paul was joined by Nicola Ayan, Optimizely Director of Technology and Growth APJ, and Shraddha Karapurkar, IT Senior Lead, Sales & OS COE APAC & MEA at Electrolux, and the team shared their experience of how Electrolux continues to adapt in an ever-changing-digital-landscape-following the pandemic.

 What triggered Electrolux’s digital journey?

-Asked about Electrolux’s motivation for speeding up their digital transformation, Shraddha shared that the willingness to embark on a digital journey had been growing strongly across the company.
+Asked about Electrolux’s motivation for speeding up its digital transformation, Shraddha shared that the willingness to embark on a digital journey had been growing strongly across the company.
 Prior to 2020, Electrolux was still forced to tangle with legacy applications that restricted the digital possibilities, with orders and service bookings being handled manually, costing staff valuable time.
-To save time and costs as well as improve the customer experience, the company decided to undergo their transformation.
+To save time and costs as well as improve the customer experience, the company decided to undergo a transformation.

 With the support of Niteco, a staff portal as well as a B2B portal for real-time orders were rolled out, followed by an E-Commerce platform for B2B and B2C spare parts sales as well as online service bookings – freeing up staff time for other tasks.
 Based on the Optimizely platform, Niteco also developed a brand-new E-Commerce site for Electrolux that could be used as a template for expansion into new markets.